Is There a Link Between Autism in Children and Mothers Taking SSRIs?

 While the definition of Autism (and Asperger’s Syndrome) has been modified over the years, one recent description notes that “Autism is a neurodevelopmental syndrome detected in early childhood characterized by alterations in communication, language, and social interaction and by particular patterns of interests and behaviors.”
 [Boukhris, et. al., Jama Pediatrics, February 2016.]
 Data from the CDC notes that diagnoses of Autism made for two year-old children have proven to be reliable over time, and many parents with concerns are seeking out early evaluations of their children.

-As interest in identifying the etiology of autism increases, research has been conducted on how mental health problems, drugs, and environmental effects impact the likelihood of the syndrome occurring in newborns.
+As interest in identifying the etiology of autism increases, research has been conducted on how mental health problems, drugs, and environmental effects impact the likelihood of the syndrome occurring in children.
 One (2011) study sponsored by the managed health care system Kaiser Permanente analyzed a large patient group to determine whether the incidence of autism among babies was affected by whether their mothers took antidepressants (SSRIs) during their pregnancies.
 Another follow-up study (referenced above by Jama Pediatrics) was performed in 2016 that further explored the use of SSRIs during pregnancy and whether there was a correlation with autism.

 SSRIs During Pregnancy 2011 vs 2016 Research Findings